If you’re looking to start a business that’s aimed for success, look no further.

 In addition, you should make sure that your facility is properly fenced and gated, to maintain proper security.
 You will also need to install locks on your units and decide on the most efficient key-locking system to use.

-You should factor in how much it will cost to maintain staff on premises during operating hours.
+Factor in how much it will cost to maintain staff on premises during operating hours.
 You will also want to think about cleaning supplies, maintenance fees, and promotional costs.

 Once you calculate how much you will need during the first month of operation, you’ll have a better idea of the annual expenses needed during your first year.
 Ideally, you would have at least one year’s worth of expenses secured prior to opening for business.